S3Prototype/Panacea/README.md

 Third commit: Not much has changed.
 Been trying desperately to get the app to save user state when onPause() is called.
 No success yet.
 Very frustrating.

+(8/17/2013 - 22:59)
+Fourth commit: Fixed the user state data saving problem, temporarily.
+Next up, add code for updating where each character is (what tile they're on), code for changing rooms, and code to load up tiled maps.
+Then the conversation system, and the RPG portion will be complete.